On the combination of graph data for assessing thin-file borrowers' creditworthiness: Data Description

-The information collected by the financial institution in order to build up the social network background information of the thin file borrower originates from varied sources and can be cataloged as follows:
+The information collected by the financial institution to construct the social network background information of the thin file borrower originates from varied sources and can be cataloged as follows:

 \begin{itemize} \item \textbf{[WeddNet] Network of marriages:} This network is built from the information of marriages recorded by the bureau of vital statistics from 1938 to December 2015.
-It includes the anonymized identifier of the husband and the wife and the date of the wedding. \item \textbf{[TrxSNet] Transactional services Network:} The primary source of this network comes from transactional services data, primarily transfers of funds between two entities and payroll services.
-We have access to monthly data from January 2017 to December 2019. \item \textbf{[EnOwNet] Enterprise's ownership Network:} This network is built from the information on the ownership structure of companies.
-For each firm, we have information concerning their owners, whether they are individuals or other firms.
-We have quarterly information from January 2017 to November 2019. \item \textbf{[PChNet] Parents \& Children Network:} This network corresponds to parental relationships, where for every person born between January 1930 and June 2018, we have the anonymized identifiers of their parents. \item \textbf{[EmpNet] Employment Network:} This network is built from multiple sources and connects people with their employers.
+It includes the anonymized identifiers of the husband and the wife and the wedding date. \item \textbf{[TrxSNet] Transactional services network:} The primary source of this network comes from transactional services data, primarily payroll services and the transfers of funds between two entities.
+We have access to monthly data from January 2017 to December 2019. \item \textbf{[EnOwNet] Enterprise's ownership network:} This network is built from the information on companies' ownership structure.
+For each firm, we have information concerning their owners, be they individuals or other firms.
+We have quarterly information from January 2017 to November 2019. \item \textbf{[PChNet] Parents and children network:} This network corresponds to parental relationships.
+For every person born between January 1930 and June 2018, we have the anonymized identifiers of their parents. \item \textbf{[EmpNet] Employment network:} This network is built from multiple sources and connects people with their employers.
 We have monthly data from January 2017 to December 2019. \end{itemize}